Razhukhrielie Kevichüsa

 Razhukhrielie Kevichüsa Meru (/ˈkɛvitʃsə/; 21 October 1941 – 20 August 2022) was an Indian bureaucrat and musician from Nagaland.
 He served the Government of Nagaland as the administrative head of many significant departments in the state until his retirement in 2001.
+He was also a music composer and has composed a number of Angami gospel and secular songs, notably "Lie Me Re Vi Zhüte" and "Khrüthemvü", his most popular composed songs.

 Early life

 Razhukhrielie Kevichüsa Meru was born on 21 October 1941 in Tezpur, Assam.

 Razhukhrielie's father Kevichüsa Angami, was Angami Naga from Khonoma and his mother Germanthangi was of Mizo descent from present-day Mizoram.

 Career

 Kevichüsa was trained as an agriculture engineer and was later inducted into the Indian Administrative Service (IAS) and also served as the Deputy Commissioner of Kohima District.

 He served the Government of Nagaland in various posts such as the Head of Department (HoD) of Agriculture, Art & Culture, Health & Family Welfare and Works & Housing.

 He retired from service in 2001.
 Following his retirement, he served as Chairman of the Nagaland Public Service Commission (NPSC).